 - hepatic encephalopathy, which is confusion due to the effects of blood toxins on the brain

-- gallstones (interference with bile flow can cause bile to harden and form stones)
+- gallstones, as interference with bile flow can cause bile to harden and form stones

 - splenomegaly, which is an enlarged spleen

-Treatment for cirrhosis varies based on what caused it, what symptoms you are experiencing, and how far the disorder has progressed.
+Treatment for cirrhosis varies based on what caused it, your symptoms, and how far the disorder has progressed.
 Treatments include medications, lifestyle changes, and surgery.

 Medications